Fed's Powell: Monetary policy well positioned to support strong labor market

 Fed officials cut interest rates in October for the third time this year, bringing their target rate to a range of 1.5% to 1.75%.
 Powell and other policymakers hinted after the reduction that rates were likely to stay put for the foreseeable future, barring a deterioration to the economic outlook.

+Earlier on Monday, Powell received a tour of a neighborhood in East Hartford, Connecticut, which recently developed a workplace training program meant to help workers prepare for higher-paying jobs with greater career opportunities.

+The program, organized as part of the Working Cities Challenge from the Boston Fed, supports low-income job seekers by helping to pay for transportation, childcare and other living expenses while they take classes on workplace readiness and train for potential roles in manufacturing, tech and other industries.

-"At this point in the long expansion, I see the glass as much more than half full," Powell said.
+"At this point in the long expansion, I see the glass as much more than half full," Powell said in his remarks.
 "With the right policies, we can fill it further, building on the gains so far and spreading the benefits more broadly to all Americans."

 ((Jonnelle.Marte@thomsonreuters.com;))